Chr15w1986/Metal-Re-injectionPP4/README.md

 All functionality and development of this project were managed using **Trello** (https://trello.com/b/LcAoo35I/metal-re-injection-pp4)

-* Credentials to this tool will be provided during submission.
+* Credentials to this tool will be provided during submission

 ### 3. Structure

-* A clear and straightforward layout is in place to ensure users can navigate intuitively and have a leisurely experience.
+* A clear and straightforward layout is in place to ensure users can navigate intuitively and have a leisurely experience
-* Navbar is fixed on top to facilitate users to navigate through pages easily.
+* Navbar is fixed on top to facilitate users to navigate through pages easily
-* A Small dropdown menu navigation is the same on all pages at small screen sizes to ensure easy navigation.
+* A Small dropdown menu navigation is the same on all pages at small screen sizes to ensure easy navigation
-* Add, Edit/Update are straightforward forms to allow users to use the features without issues.
+* Add, Edit/Update are straightforward forms to allow users to use the features without issues

 ### 4. Skeleton

 * Wireframes created with Balsamiq. <br>
-* The project was developed from initial wireframes, and some modifications were made during the development process in response to user feedback.
+* The project was developed from initial wireframes, and some modifications were made during the development process in response to user feedback

 <details>